To provide you with the best experience, cookies are used on this site. Find out more here.

 Sculptor: David Wynne.
 Nicknamed as Jack Frost, this spikey metal sculpture of a man symbolises the fires that fuelled the city’s main industries of ceramics, mining and steelworks.

-6. Add The Pace of Recovery to your Itinerary
+19. Add Afloat to your Itinerary

 Address: